The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Radii and filtrations by the radii

-the radius of the maximal open disk centered at $0$ and contained in $D^-_\Omega(0,R)$ on which the connection of $\widetilde{\Fs}$ admits at least $r-i+1$ horizontal sections that are linearly independent over $\Omega$. \begin{definition}[Multiradius] We call multiradius of $\Fs$ at $x$ the tuple
+the radius of the maximal open disk centered at $0$ and contained in $D^-_\Omega(0,R)$ on which the connection of $\widetilde{\Fs}$ admits at least $r-i+1$ horizontal sections that are linearly independent over $\Omega$. \begin{definition}[Multiradius] For every $i=1,\ldots,r$, we call \emph{$i$-th radius of convergence} of $\Fs$ at~$x$ relative to $S$ the number